Welcome to the Bushbucks’ Class Page!

-Maths: Our units of work in Maths this term are Decimals (exploring tenths and hundredths) and Measurement (working with money).
+Maths: Our units of work in Maths this term are Statistics and Geometry: Position and Direction.

-RE: We are learning about the Holy Books belonging to different religions.
+RE: We are learning about the Holy Buildings belonging to different religions.

-PSHE: Our Jigsaw topic this term is ‘Relationships’.
+PSHE: Our Jigsaw topic this term is ‘Changing Me’.

-Music: Our Charanga unit this term is called ‘Blackbird’ and explores the works of The Beatles.
+Music: Our Charanga unit this term is called ‘Lean on Me’ and explores the works of Bill Withers.

-PE: Our PE topics this term are Cricket and Athletics.
+PE: Our PE topics this term are Rounders and Street Dance.
 Our PE lessons are on Tuesdays and Thursdays, please ensure you have your kit on these days.
-We have a Tennis Taster session on 24th April.

 In Year 4, Home Learning is set every Monday and then must be handed in the following Monday for sharing and celebrating!
 Please see the link below for this term’s Home Learning choices:

 The final date to hand in any Reading Related Activities that your child may have completed is: Monday 16th July 2018.